CSCE 496/896 Project Rules

 bibliography of at least 4 papers, and a brief discussion (one page is

 plenty) of their content and relevance to your project.

 If you do not know of related papers

 yet, then you might try browsing relevant sections of the text, and/or

 look through recent conference proceedings such as the International

-Conference on Machine Learning, and recent journal articles in the
+International Conference on Learning Representations, and recent journal articles in the

 it gives a good overview of something relevant to your project, but you

-can do just as well by reading the papers the book cites.
+can do better by reading the papers the book cites.